Originally Published by the Fold, Southern Highlands.

-Earlier this year, Aquabliss Centre Manager, Jason Nicholas, provided some valuable insights to The Fold, Southern Highlands about adults learning to swim.
+An interview with Aquabliss Centre Manager, Jason Nicholas, who provided some valuable insights about adults learning to swim.

 We spoke to Jason Nicholas, Centre Manager at Aquabliss Frensham about the benefits of learning how to swim as an adult and how achievable it is.